-\begin{proof} Define the topological space $\tilde{M}$ as follows: as a set, it is simply the disjoint union $M\sqcup \{*\}$, for the point $*$ representing our (soon to be) cone point. $\tilde{M}$ is then given the topology generated by sets of the form: \begin{enumerate} \item $U$, an open subset of $M$ \item $V\sqcup \{*\}$, where $V\subset M$ is a neighborhood of $-\infty$ \end{enumerate} More succinctly, we topologize the set $\tilde{M}$ by specifying that all open subsets of $M$ closed under negative translation (the neighborhoods of $-\infty$) are in fact open neighborhoods of the singular point $*$.
-It is clear that, by definition, $(\tilde{M},\omega)$ is a singular symplectic toric cone.
+\begin{proof} Define the topological space $\tilde{M}$ as follows: as a set, it is simply the disjoint union $M\coprod \{*\}$, for the point $*$ representing our (soon to be) vertex. $\tilde{M}$ is then given the topology generated by sets of the form: \begin{enumerate} \item $U$, an open subset of $M$; or \item $V\coprod\{*\}$, where $V\subset M$ is a neighborhood of $-\infty$. \end{enumerate} More succinctly, we topologize the set $\tilde{M}$ by specifying that all neighborhoods of $-\infty$ in $M$ are in fact deleted open neighborhoods of the singular point $*$.
+By definition, $(\tilde{M},\omega)$ is a singular symplectic toric cone. \end{proof}